Surface Area-to-Volume Ratio

 Exceed what they exchange with the environment.

 And so, as they get wide and tall,

 Their metabolic rates must fall.

 Metabolic rates must fall.

-Question: If we were to assume that an animal were spherical, rather than cube-shaped, would SA/V be similarly affected by body size?
-Answer: Yes.
+Questions: (1) What are some things whose exchange with the environment may be limited by the SA/V ratio?
+(2) If we were to assume that an animal were spherical, rather than cube-shaped, would SA/V be similarly affected by body size?
+Answers: (1) Oxygen and heat are the usual answers.
+Other possibilities include carbon dioxide, nitrogenous waste products like urea, water, etc. (2) Yes.
 The surface area of a sphere equals 4*pi*r2, where r is the radius.
 The volume of a sphere equals (4/3)*pi*r3.
 The surface area-to-volume ratio is 3/r, which decreases as r increases.
 Thus this ratio decreases with increasing size, regardless of whether the object is cube-shaped or spherical.

 • MP3 (demo)